Loss aversion and the welfare ranking of policy interventions: Inferring loss aversion-sensitive dominance

 and

 When $P \in \calP_0$, both $m_1(x) \leq 0$ and $m_2(x) \leq 0$ for all $x \geq 0$.

 More detail is required about the behavior of the two coordinate functions to determine the limiting distributions of $V_{jn}$ and $W_{jn}$ statistics.
-For $L_2$-norm statistics $W_{1n}$ and $W_{2n}$, we define the following relevant subdomains of $\calX$, which collect the arguments where $m_1$ or $m_2$ are equal to zero:
+For $L_2$-norm statistics $W_{1n}$ and $W_{2n}$, we define the following relevant subdomains of $\calX$, which collect the arguments in the interior of $\calX$ where $m_1$ or $m_2$ are equal to zero:

 Denote $\calX_0(P) \subseteq \calX$ as the set of $x$ where $T_1(F)(x) = 0$ or at least one coordinate of $T_2(F)$ equals $0$ for probability distribution $P$.
-As will be seen below, $\calX_0(P)$ is the same for both the $T_1$ and $T_2$ functions.
+As will be seen below, $\calX_0(P)$ is the same for both the $T_1$ and $T_2$ functions, and when it is non-empty, test statistics have a nondegenerate distribution.
 Following \citet{LintonSongWhang10}, we call $\calX_0(P)$ the contact set for the distribution $P$.
 Given the above definitions, under the null hypothesis we can write

 On the other hand, the supremum-norm statistics $V_{1n}$ and $V_{2n}$ need a different family of sets, namely the sets of $\epsilon$-maximizers of $m_1$ and $m_2$.
 For any $\epsilon \geq 0$ and $k \in \{1, 2\}$, let